geosoft-as/osdu-pwls/README.md

 Software that is using PWLS will then be instantly updated whenever the standard changes.

-Using Git as the versioning control system ensures proper version control and traceability of all changes, and makes explicit versioning of the standard redundant.
+Using Git as the versioning control system ensures proper version control and traceability of changes, and makes _explicit_ versioning of the standard redundant.

 # Repository content